Polymer Electrolyte Membrane Fuel Cells (PEMFC) Market Size and Share

 By Component: Catalyst Revenues Accelerate on Loading Reduction

-Membrane electrode assemblies controlled 58.3% of value in 2025, yet catalyst sales will climb faster at 36.4% CAGR.
+Membrane electrode assemblies controlled 58.3% of the value in 2025, yet catalyst sales will climb faster at 36.4% CAGR.
 Johnson Matthey’s Pt-Co alloy boosts mass activity 20%, letting producers shave loading to 0.25 mg cm⁻².
 Umicore’s carbon nanotube supports reached 0.18 mg cm⁻² while keeping 8,000-hour life.
 Gore commercialized a PFAS-free reinforced membrane in 2025 to meet EU and California directives, enabling suppliers without legacy licensing to enter.
-Bipolar plates trend toward stamped stainless at volume, trimming graphite share and lowering per-stack cost 15%.
+Bipolar plates trend toward stamped stainless at volume, trimming graphite share and lowering per-stack cost by 15%.

 By Application: Stationary Power Shifts Into High Gear